viswanathreddy/django-session-controller/README.md

      #Restrict sessions
     SESSION_CONTROL_CONFIG = {
-        'SESSION_CONTROL_APP_LEVEL': True, # to control no of sessions on App level 'MAX_SESSION_CNT' : 2, # to control no of concurrent sessions 'SESSION_CONTROL_USER_LEVEL': True,# to control no of sessions for each user 'SESSION_CONTROL_VIEW_LEVEL': True #control session at View level }
+        'SESSION_CONTROL_APP_LEVEL': True, # to control no of sessions on App level 'MAX_SESSION_CNT' : 2, # to control no of concurrent sessions for any user 'SESSION_CONTROL_USER_LEVEL': True,# to control no of sessions for each user 'SESSION_CONTROL_VIEW_LEVEL': True #control session at View level }